 April, May, and June were identified as encompassing the possible spawning period for humpback chub aggregations (Figure F-20), based on observations of fish in spawning condition reported by Valdez and Ryel (1995) for aggregations and by Gorman and Stone (1999) for spawning in the Little Colorado River.
-The annual suitability values for spawning were set to a value of 1 for the Little Colorado River aggregation, since water temperature in the Little
+The annual suitability values for spawning were set to a value of 1 for the Little Colorado River aggregation, since water temperature in the Little a River mile distances are calculated as the distance downstream from the Lees Ferry gage.

-TABLE F-10 Humpback Chub AggregationLocations
+TABLE F-10 Humpback Chub Aggregation Locations